Lord James Blears

 Lord James "Tally-Ho" Blears (born James Ranicar Blears, 13 August 1923 – 3 March 2016) was a British-American professional wrestler, ring announcer, promoter, actor, mariner, and surfing personality.
+While serving in the British Merchant Navy in 1940, Blears narrowly escaped being summarily executed by Japanese during a WWII incident out at sea.
+Blears became a US citizen and became something of a celebrity in Hawaii where he lived until his death in a nursing home.

 Early life

 Blears was born in Tyldesley, Lancashire, England in the United Kingdom on 13 August 1923.
 An accomplished swimmer in school, he was selected for the British swimming team for the 1940 Summer Olympics but was unable to compete given their cancellation due to World War II.